basanthkumarbm/google-cybersecurity-projects/project4-controls-and-compliance-checklist/README.md

-# Controls and Compliance Checklist: Botium Toys Risk Assessment
+# Controls and Compliance Checklist: Botium Toys

 ## 📌 Overview
-This repository contains a **Controls and Compliance Checklist** and a **risk assessment report** for Botium Toys.
-It documents the company’s current asset management, security controls, compliance adherence, and recommendations for improving their security posture.
+This repository documents the **controls and compliance assessment** for Botium Toys, focusing on **risk management, security standards, and regulatory adherence**.

+The repository includes:
+- A **detailed risk assessment report** of Botium Toys' assets, IT environment, and controls.
+- A **controls and compliance checklist** to identify gaps in security practices.

 ---

-## 🔎 Scope and Goals
+## 🔎 Scope & Goals
 **Scope:**
-- Entire security program at Botium Toys, including employee equipment, internal network, systems, and store products.
+- Entire security program at Botium Toys, including employee devices, internal network, systems, and storefront products.

 **Goals:**
-- Assess existing assets and controls.
+- Assess existing assets and IT controls.
-- Complete a **controls and compliance checklist**.
-- Identify improvements to enhance Botium Toys’ **security posture**.
+- Identify gaps and implement controls to strengthen the company’s **security posture**.

 ---

-## ⚠️ Current Risk Assessment
+## ⚠️ Key Findings
-- **Risk score:** 8/10 (fairly high)
-- **Potential impact:** Medium to high for loss of assets or regulatory fines
-- **Key findings:**
+- Inadequate asset management and incomplete implementation of security controls.
+- Partial compliance with U.S. and international regulations.
+- High risk score: **8/10** due to missing controls and non-adherence to best practices.

+**Notable gaps include:**
-  - All employees have access to internal data, including cardholder and PII/SPII data.
+- All employees can access internal data, including PII/SPII.
-  - Lack of encryption for sensitive data.
+- No encryption for sensitive data like credit card information.
-  - Limited access controls and no separation of duties.
+- Missing access controls (least privilege, separation of duties).
-  - No intrusion detection system (IDS) or disaster recovery plan.
+- No intrusion detection system (IDS).
+- No disaster recovery plan or critical data backups.
-  - Weak password policy and no centralized management system.
+- Weak password policies and no centralized password management.
+- Legacy system maintenance schedule unclear.

 ---

-## 🛡️ Controls and Best Practices
+## 🛡️ Existing Controls
-- Firewalls block traffic based on security rules.
+- Firewalls with predefined rules.
-- Antivirus software installed and monitored.
+- Antivirus software monitored regularly.
+- Data integrity measures in place.
-- Physical security measures: locks, CCTV, fire detection/prevention.
+- Physical security: locks, CCTV, and fire detection systems.
-- Privacy policies and breach notification plans in place.
+- EU breach notification plan and privacy procedures enforced.

 ---

 ## 📂 Repository Contents
+- `analysis_report.md` → Detailed risk assessment and recommendations.
-- `reports/analysis_report.md` → Detailed controls and compliance checklist and risk assessment
+- `checklist.xlsx` → Controls and compliance checklist file.
-- `assets/` → Optional folder for diagrams, screenshots, or templates

 ---

-## 📖 References
+## 📖 Recommendations
-- NIST Cybersecurity Framework (CSF)
+- Strengthen access controls and enforce least privilege.
+- Implement encryption for sensitive data storage and transmission.
-- U.S. and international compliance standards
+- Install and monitor an IDS.
-- IT asset and risk management best practices
+- Develop a disaster recovery plan and schedule regular backups.
+- Enforce stronger password policies and centralized password management.
+- Schedule regular maintenance and monitoring for legacy systems.